 Additionally, peanut butter intake should be limited.
 Mold concerns aside, peanut butter is extremely easy to overeat.
-Because it is so dense, and 2 tablespoons are about 200 calories, you could accidentally way over your calorie goals.
+Because it is so dense, and 2 tablespoons are about 200 calories, you could easily accidentally go way over your calorie goals.
 Keep this in mind next time you reach for that jar of peanut butter as a snack!

 Keto Peanut Butter Recipes